Actors

 Her salary from Rugrats for the voice of Chuckie has never been publicly disclosed.
 However, Elizabeth Daily, who voiced the character of Tommy, recently appeared on an episode of The Iced Coffee Hour with Graham Stephan, where she discussed her salary from the show.
 Daily mentioned that the actors weren’t paid for the first six seasons, but around the 8th or 9th season, Elizabeth’s salary increased to $30,000 per episode.

 This was around when Nancy replaced Christine Cavanaugh as Chuckie’s voice, potentially indicating a similar salary for Cartwright, which could have earned her $720,000 in 2002.
-However, this is just speculation and not confirmed.
+However, this is merely speculation and has not been confirmed.

 Cartwright spends some of her money on her real estate in Los Angeles and charity work.
 She lives in a beautiful home in Los Angeles, California.
 Cartwright has helped charities such as Cedars-Sinai Medical Center, Devonshire PALS, Happy House, Make-A-Wish Foundation, and Sharon Osbourne Colon Cancer Program.